 But nowhere on the container does it explicitly state ‘please reheat this as is’.
 You may sometimes find containers that say they are microwave-safe, but that’s not very often and not the norm.

 So in short, restaurants and takeout places only provide you with styrofoam containers to safely get your food home.
 It’s then your decision as a customer what you do with the food.
-The best thing to do is to transfer the food in a glass, metal, or ceramic container or plate and use that in an appropriate way to reheat the food.
-Even if it means washing a few dishes afterwards.
+The best thing to do is to transfer the food to glass, metal, or ceramic container or plate and use that in an appropriate way to reheat the food.
+Even if it means washing a few dishes afterward.

 We know, because we’ve been there are we had a place where we routinely bought stews and soups from.
 And for quite some time, we reheated the soup in those containers, and we saw the edges start to soften a little.
 We stopped after doing some research, and after we noticed the containers never had that microwave-safe symbol on them.

 While it is easy and convenient to reheat the food in the styrofoam recipient it came in, it would be much safer to avoid reheating food in styrofoam since it will most probably melt and mix into your food.
 Yes, it is toxic but also who would still want to eat food with styrofoam in it, so you most probably will waste the food as well.

 So it may be wise for you to do the same.
 Transfer your food into something safe, and do what you want to the food.